 - Place the pan in the oven and bake for 40 minutes.
 The crust should be dark and almost burnt, and the bread reaches an internal temperature of 200 degrees F.

-- Let the bread cool in the pan for an hour before removing.
-Remove the bread from the pan, and break apart the loaves.
+- Let the bread cool in the pan for about 10 minutes before lifting it out of the pan and onto a cooling rack.
+When the bread has cooled, break apart the loaves.

 I will not search for that pan.
 I will not search for that pan...
 I will not allow my fingers to type the name of the pan in the amazon.com search box.